fasteque/rgb-tool/README.md

 Android RGB Tool
 ================

-Android RGB Tool is a simple and fast tool to get RGB channel values and hexadecimal value about a color.
+Android RGB Tool is a simple and fast tool to get RGB channel and HEX values about a color.

 Application can be found at https://play.google.com/store/apps/details?id=com.fastebro.androidrgbtool.